Der Rittmeister Militaria, LLC, Imperial

 The decoration’s name appears around its edge, along with 1914/15.
 Its short length of original ribbon displays one wide black stripe, two narrow yellow stripes, and a series of green dots at its edges.
 The medal and ribbon both are in excellent condition.
 This is a seldom-seen decoration.

-08-561 KNIGHT’S CROWN WITH SWORDS 2nd CLASS ORDER OF THE WHITE FALCON - SAXE-WEIMAR.
-This is the Order of the White Falcon 2nd Class with Swords from the Duchy of Saxe-Weimar.
+08-561 KNIGHT’S CROSS WITH SWORDS 2nd CLASS ORDER OF THE WHITE FALCON - SAXE-WEIMAR.
+This is the Order of the White Falcon Knight's Cross 2nd Class with Swords from the Duchy of Saxe-Weimar.
 The decoration is one of my favorites.
 I find its overall presentation extremely elegant.
 The Duchy did a wonderful job of incorporating handsome, multicolored enamel work.
 The cross, including the large, articulated silver crown, measures 2 ½” from the cross’s top to its bottom.
 It also measures 1 ½” from its left to its right sides.

 The cross’s obverse is a very rich dark-green.
 Superimposed over it is a white falcon with outstretched wings.
 Gold highlights glint across the bird’s full surface.
 Silver swords extend diagonally between the cross’s arms and through the bird’s center.
 The cross’s reverse features a combination of white (predominately) and the same shade of green as seen on the obverse.
 Instead of a white falcon, the center features an oval device with a gold crown and gold oak leaves that form a frame for the oval-shaped device.
 This makes for a most effective presentation between the gold crown and oak leaves.
 In the center is a blue enamel background on which the Duchy’s motto "Vigilando Ascendimus" (Through vigilance we ascend) appears in gold.